 North of Lake Yegweh lies an odd area called the Wabba Spur, a young (or abortive) arc basin.
 Here the Aihu Mountains draw back, and several parallel valleys break off from the main trench, widening the lowland jungle into a triangle 500 km on a side, from Yegweh's shores to the Wabba Lakes.
 This twisting chain of lakes--the largest, Wabba itself, is a C-shape 200 km long (125 mi)--range in altitude from bedlevel to two km down.
 Since the spur is shallower, air pressure is lower; more bos and thotters call Wabba home than flyotes.
 Above the lakes soar the jagged, broken peaks of a very different range: the Artolian Chaos, a maze of blind valleys and lake basins like nothing on Earth, and with an unearthly cause: converging shockwaves from the Heloon impact.

-In between, poised on the brink between high Artol and deep Wabba, is Yakkakee Ring, 175 km wide (110 mi), looking from space like a lake-filled impact crater.
+In between, poised on the brink between high Artol and deep Wabba, is Yakkakee Ring, 175 km wide (110 mi), looking from space like a lake-filled impact crater or huge caldera.
 But the rocks say otherwise: Yakkakee is a gigantic sinkhole, a round plug of sagging crust over a downwelling plume of magma--the reverse of a volcano!
-These odd features are common on Venus but rare on cooler worlds like Earth and Tharn.
+Odd features like this, called 'coronae', are quite common on Venus, but rare on cooler worlds like Earth and Tharn.
 Yet several more possible coronae are visible in the orbital photos, around the edges of Wabba Spur.

 In short: the Wabba Spur is tilting, fracturing, churning up and swallowing the eastern edge of this older upland in unearthly but vigorous ways.
 The main practical consequence is that quakes are common in Wabba and northern Dupdup.
 So the local flyotes' preference for treehouses over traditional cliffdwellings may not be some mysterious lebbird-mimicry, just tectonic commonsense!